kujbika/MCS_in_hyperparam_optim_APPENDIX/R/MCS_Autoregression/README.md

 <br>
 As a result, we would like to obtain a set that reacts to this issue.
 Whenever the losses are flat, we are not quite confident about our choice: so why not choosing the whole set as a superior set.
 Whenever the loss is sharp, then we can be more confident by cutting the set towards a singleton set.
 <br>
-The Model Confidence Set was pioneered by Hansen et al (2011) (link the title that directs to the paper).
+The [Model Confidence](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA5771) Set was pioneered by Hansen et al (2011).
 It is commonly accepted as a forecast trimmer, yet no one really tried to apply the idea to hyper-parameter optimization.
 With a slight refactor, I formulated the underlying mathematics to be applicable to this type of process.
 <br>
- All the mathematical details are in the paper of mine, click to the project's title to see.
+*All the mathematical details are available in the paper.*

 ---
 ## [Autoregressive processes](https://en.wikipedia.org/wiki/Autoregressive_model)